Arts & Sciences College of Arts & Sciences

 Pass/No Pass Privilege

-• Neither the P nor the N grade contribute to your GPA.
+• Neither the P nor the N grade factor into your GPA.

-• P is interpreted to mean C or above.
+• 'P' is interpreted to mean a grade of C or above.
+A grade of C- or lower results in a ''N'.

-• A change to or from a Pass/No Pass may be made until mid-term (see the academic calendar for specific dates per term).
+• A change to or from a Pass/No Pass may be made until mid-term (1/2 of the course - see the academic calendar for specific dates per term).

-• The Pass/No Pass or grade registration cannot conflict with the policy of the professor, department, college, or University governing the grading option.
+• The Pass/No Pass or grade registration cannot conflict with the policy of the professor, department, college, or University policy governing the grading options.

-• Most arts and sciences departments and programs do not allow courses graded Pass/No Pass to apply to the major or minor.
-Students should refer to the department’s or program’s section of the catalog for clarification.
-By college rule, departments can allow up to 6 hours of Pass/No Pass in the major or minor.
+• Most arts and sciences majors and minors do not permit any courses graded Pass/No Pass to apply, or limit them to no more than 6 hours.
+Students should refer to the major section of the catalog for clarification.

-• Departments may specify that certain courses of theirs can be taken only on a P/N basis.
+• Departments may specify that certain courses of theirs can be taken on a P/N-only or on a graded-only basis.

 Grading Appeals